 History

 Change A Light Day was founded in 2005 by Kentucky energy companies, asking the governor to spread the word to the public.
 The first event was held with great success, involving students and various institutions.
 Experts discussed the importance of switching to LED light bulbs.
-Before this, everyone had been using Edison lamps, however, in 1960 the first LED appeared.
-Since then, the industry has developed, introducing lamps that consume 90% less energy than conventional ones and can last up to 11 years with constant operation.
+Before this, everyone had been using Edison lamps.
+However, in 1962, the first practical visible-spectrum LED was created by Nick Holonyak.
+Since then, the industry has developed, introducing lamps that consume 90% less energy than conventional ones and can last up to 25 years with constant operation.

 Interesting facts